Pythagorean theorem: Solid geometry

 This statement is illustrated in three dimensions by the tetrahedron in the figure.
 The "hypotenuse" is the base of the tetrahedron at the back of the figure, and the "legs" are the three sides emanating from the vertex in the foreground.
 As the depth of the base from the vertex increases, the area of the "legs" increases, while that of the base is fixed.
-The theorem suggests that when this depth is at the value creating a right vertex, the generalization of Pythagoras' theorem applies.
+The theorem suggests that when this depth is at the value creating a right vertex, the generalization of Pythagoras's theorem applies.
 In a different wording:

 Inner product spaces

 The Pythagorean theorem can be generalized to inner product spaces, which are generalizations of the familiar 2-dimensional and 3-dimensional Euclidean spaces.
 For example, a function may be considered as a vector with infinitely many components in an inner product space, as in functional analysis.